geertweening/simple-sqs-queue/README.md

 [![NPM](https://nodei.co/npm/simple-sqs-queue.png)](https://www.npmjs.org/package/simple-sqs-queue)

 `simple-sqs-queue` is a lightweight wrapper around Amazon's SQS functionality.
-This library adds a simple interface to interact with SQS's queues.
-Simple put and get requests with options to configure the SQS behavior.
+This library provides a simple interface to interact with SQS's.
+A basic put, get and remove API with options to configure the SQS behavior.

 ##Getting `simple-sqs-queue`